mwcoleman/PreRadE/readme.md

 See env.yml

 ## Background
-In a nutshell, this project aims to evaluate (model-agnostic) a range of common pretraining tasks used in current multimodal settings.
+In a nutshell, this project aims to evaluate (model-agnostic) a range of common pretraining tasks used in current multimodal settings, and additionally conduct a preliminary investigation into novel methods.

 ## Implementation details:
 - Pytorch lightning used as the experiment framework